doomemacs/doomemacs/README.md

 This is emacs for the stubborn vimmer, megalomaniac mouse and/or masochists alike.
-It has been configured first: to emulate vim as best it can, and second: to surpass it in any way possible; all this is built on top of [Evil-mode](https://gitorious.org/evil/pages/Home), a vim emulator for emacs.
+It has been configured first: to emulate vim as best it can, and second: to surpass it in any way possible.
+Narf uses [Evil-mode](https://gitorious.org/evil/pages/Home), a vim-emulator for emacs, to accomplish this.

-This has only been tested on Emacs 24.5 on OSX.
+This has only seen testing on Emacs 24.5 in OSX.
 YMMV.

 Any contributions or suggestions are welcome.
 The world won't take over itself.